Exploring Posts & Clubs New Unit Playbook

 - Talk to the school counselor first; they can connect you with the decision maker.

-- Study survey objections – See Career Survey Guidebook.
+- Study survey objections – See Career Interest Survey Guidebook.

 - ALWAYS share results with school administrators – A continuous dialogue with school administrators builds strong relationships and increases the potential for your post or club’s success.

 - Include summary of results with CEOs on sales calls – Hard numbers convey the level of interest in a particular Exploring field and help build a case for an a post or club in a particular career sector.